May 18, 2024

 RhetTech Journal

 RhetTech is WRTC’s student-run, online journal.
-It publishes high-quality compositions in a variety of genres from students working in the disciplines of writing, rhetoric and technical communication across the country.
+It publishes high-quality compositions in a variety of genres from undergraduate students working in the disciplines of writing, rhetoric and technical communication across the country.
 RhetTech is created and managed by students enrolled in WRTC 328 .
-These practicum students develop evaluation criteria, read and discuss each submission, and work individually with winning writers to prepare their work for publication.
+These practicum students develop evaluation criteria, read and discuss each submission, and work individually with writers to prepare their work for publication.

 JMURJ